On Photography: Galen Rowell, 1940-2001

 He would often include himself in a scene (opening photo

-F/8 and be there
+f/8 and be there

 Galen Rowell subscribed to the predominant philosophy of photographers of his time that the most important part of being a photographer was simply showing up.
 He leveraged his advantage of spending a lot of his time outdoors where he knew the light would be perfect.
-“When the magic hour arrives, my thoughts center on light rather than on the landscape,” Rowell said, “I search for perfect light, then hunt for something earthbound to match with it.”
+“When the magic hour arrives, my thoughts center on light rather than on the landscape,” Rowell said.
+“I search for perfect light, then hunt for something earthbound to match with it.”

 Mountain light